WARP-LAB/WARP-GUIDES-WEBPACK/01-helloworld/readme.md

 # Preflight
 ---

 ## OS requirements

 This assumes development on any of these

 - BSD/*nix.
-- Microsoft Windows where you do all this in POSIX shell, because you have [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) installed.
+- Microsoft Windows where you do all this in POSIX shell, because of [WSL](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux) installed.
-- macOS (and this is actually written on this [*you-should-migrate-away-platform*](https://i.giphy.com/media/l49JIG26cSItG0BCU/source.gif)).
+- macOS (and this tut is actually written on this OS, however it is a platform IMHO one should migrate away).

-Btw, if one has to switch back and forth between POSIX and MSW command prompt while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must (when on MSW you should use WSL POSIX shell, don't use *command promt*).
+Btw, if one has to switch back and forth between POSIX and MSW command prompt while working on project, then using [cross-env](https://www.npmjs.com/package/cross-env) is a must (but again, when on MSW you should use WSL POSIX shell, don't use *command promt*).

 ## Set up basic dir structure

 Crate master directory and set files tree up like this (`tree -a .`).
-Leave all files empty, we will fill them up step by step.
+Leave all files empty, we will fill them step by step.

 ```
-webpacktest-basic
+webpacktest-01-helloworld
 ├── package.json
 ├── public
 │   ├── assets